 Weisbart, for one, is a fan of the options that term-life plans offer a policyholder's heirs.
 "I think most people would be better served by buying life insurance in amounts and in products that can be more flexibly used by survivors according to their needs following a death," he says, "which is often many years after buying the policy."

-Although a mortgage typically is the sort of large debt "that could be a burden on survivors," adds Weisbart, who generally doesn't recommend buying life insurance tied to a particular use, "but there are some reasons it would be preferable to pay off other debts first--for example, because mortgage interest is tax deductible while other debt is not, and because other debt might carry a higher interest rate."
+A mortgage is the sort of large debt "that could be a burden on survivors," adds Weisbart, who generally doesn't recommend buying life insurance tied to a particular use.
+"But there are some reasons it would be preferable to pay off other debts first.
+For example, because mortgage interest is tax deductible while other debt is not, and because other debt might carry a higher interest rate."

 Also, in most cases, term or even whole life—sometimes called permanent or "cash value"—insurance can offer you and your loved ones more financial protection for less money.
-This is especially true if you're young, in good health, or both, as the "no medical exams required" nature of mortgage life insurance usually results in its premiums being quite a bit more expensive than the ones associated with traditional life insurance.
+This is especially true if you're young, in good health, or both.
+The "no medical exams required" nature of mortgage life insurance usually results in its premiums being quite a bit more expensive than the ones associated with traditional life insurance.

 One last strike against mortgage life insurance: you'll probably have to reapply for this type of insurance whenever you refinance your mortgage.
 That's not a huge deal in and of itself, but add to that the fact your new rate will be raised to reflect your current age and it's at least likely to be a bit of an annoyance.